 What Paperwork is Required to Begin Using a Section 442 Natural Year

-The 1128 should be filed by the due date (including the extended due date) of the fiscal year tax return.
+The 1128 can be filed as soon as the natural year and fiscal year end date are identified.
+The 1128 should be filed by the due date (including the extended due date) of the first fiscal year tax return.

 What Paperwork is Required to Begin Using a Section 444 Fiscal Year

-An important note: A business may only make one Section 444 election ever.
+One other note: A business may only make one Section 444 election ever.

 What is the Section 7519 Tax Deferral Deposit